openstack-archive/instack-undercloud/Overcloud-packages.md

 portion of the virtual power ssh key into the virtual power user's ~/.ssh/authorized_keys on the virsh host.

-1. Run the deploy-overcloud script to actually deploy the overcloud.
-Note that the variables must be exported so that their values are picked up by deploy-overcloud.
-If you put them in an rc file that you intend to source, make sure there are exports in that file as well.
+1. Create a deploy-overcloudrc script to set variable values you'll need to deploy the overcloud.
+Note that the variables must be exported so that their values are picked up by instack-deploy-overcloud.

         # CPU: number of cpus on baremetal nodes
         # MEM: amount of ram on baremetal nodes, in MB